 Where do ponzi schemes

-Fraudsters and operators of unlawful investment schemes
+Operators of unlawful investment schemes sometimes target

-encouraged each other to put money into the illegal scheme.
+money into the illegal scheme.

 This means that when the scheme collapses, not only do the

-investors lose their money but relationships break down between
+investors lose their money, but relationships break down between

 friends, neighbours or community group members.